jima80525/ctypes_example/clib1/ctypes.md

 Running this code prints:

     Calling C function with mutable buffer this time
-    Before: b'staring string'
+    Before: b'starting string'
-    After:  b'tubsjoh!tusjoh'
+    After:  b'tubsujoh!tusjoh'

 Note that the string_buffer is printed as a byte array on the Python side.

 Specifying Function Signatures in Ctypes
 --------------------

-Before we get to the final example for this post, we need to take a brief aside and talk about how ctypes passes parameters and returns values.
+Before we get to the final example for this tutorial, we need to take a brief aside and talk about how ctypes passes parameters and returns values.
 As we saw above we can specify the return type if needed.
 We can do a similar specifcation of the function parameters.
-Ctypes will figure out what type the pointer is and create a default mapping to a Python type, but that is not always what you want it to do.
-Also, providing a function signature allows Python to check that you are passing in the correct parameters when you call a C function, otherwise crazy things will happen.
+Ctypes will figure out the type of the pointer and create a default mapping to a Python type, but that is not always what you want to do.
+Also, providing a function signature allows Python to check that you are passing in the correct parameters when you call a C function, otherwise crazy things can happen.

 Because each of the functions in the loaded library is actually a Python object which has its own properties, specifying the return value is quite simple.
 To specify the return type of a function, you get the function object and set the `restype` property like this:

     alloc_func = libc.alloc_C_string
     alloc_func.restype = ctypes.POINTER(ctypes.c_char)